Employment problems affect people’s livelihoods and reputation. This can lead to huge amounts of stress to you and your family.

 - Disadvantage and unfair treatment

-No employee should be subjected to this behaviour.
-It is very difficult to address these issues directly with the employer who may be the party responsible for the misconduct.
-If you are having issues with your employer, we can discreetly help you manage the issue and advice on any personal grievance claim.
+It’s very difficult to address these issues directly with the employer who may be the party responsible for the misconduct.
+If you are having issues with your employer, we can help you discreetly manage the issue and advise you on any potential personal grievance claim.

 Employment Law Changes

-Employment Law is currently undergoing change.
+Employment Law in New Zealand is currently undergoing change.
 The latest changes to the Employment Relations Act 2000 focus on establishing minimum employment standards and increasing sanctions.

 Employees should be aware of key changes to Paid Parental Leave, the minimum wage, reporting and time recording and the removal of “zero hour” contracts.
 So, if you are employed and do not have an employment contract, or you think your employer has not updated your employment contract we can help negotiate this process.

 All discussions with lawyers are private and confidential.
 Any discussions you have with our team will always be protected.
 This allows you to be open, honest and transparent so that we can correctly advise you on resolving your claim.
-So, there is no threat that your employer or any other person will find out about any discussion we have.
-Contact Shine Lawyers today.
+Our confidentiality means that there is no reason for your employer or any other person to find out about any discussions we have.